 If you do brave the neighborhood, try and go with an extra adult or an older child.
 It is helpful if the older child approaches the door first.
 This helps weed out the neighbors with spirited teens hiding in the wings.
 Our neighborhood is full of people who love to scare the trick-or-treaters.
 My eleven year old loves it – but my littlest one finds it traumatizing.

 Halloween is a fun, exciting holiday.
 Once your toddler moves through their fears – they will see this holiday for what it really is – free candy.
 And who can be scared of that!

 Do you have an anxious toddler?
 Get great tips on how to parent with the book How to Parent Your Anxious Toddler – available at all major book stores or click the link below:

-Get 20% off the video course How to Parent Your Anxious Kids by clicking below:
+How to Teach Your Kids to Crush Anxiety by clicking below: